Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 You can start packing up, honey, because you're about to eat it!
 Yowser!
 Gross.
-There's a bee in the car!
+There's a Goober in the car!
 Do something!
 I'm driving!
-Hi, bee.
+Hi, Goober.
 He's back here!
 He's going to sting me!
 Nobody move.
 If you don't move, he won't sting you.
 Freeze!